mrrahbarnia/AdvancedPython_course_Maktabkhoone/README.md

  in this project i only need four parameters(model,year,miles,price). send get request for the range that i want and scrap all data with bs4 and put them into my database with mysql.connector
  **step3:**
+ at the end we have to fit all data in x,y parameters to predict the fair price with DecisionTreeClassifier